SEC Chair: "Interpreting Bitcoin (BTC) as a Commodity Is the Starting Point for Regulatory Clarity"

 Loading IndicatorLoading Indicator

-As the U.S. Securities and Exchange Commission (SEC) has put forward an interpretation that views Bitcoin as a commodity, officials say efforts to clarify regulation are moving into full swing.
+As the U.S. Securities and Exchange Commission (SEC) has put forward an interpretation viewing Bitcoin (BTC) as a commodity, an assessment has emerged that efforts to clarify regulation are now gaining momentum.

-SEC Chair Paul Atkins said on X (formerly Twitter) on the 19th (local time) that “the SEC’s interpretation of digital assets (cryptoassets) is only the beginning,” adding that it “will serve as a bridge while Congress pushes to pass the market structure bill (the Clarity Act).”
+SEC Chair Paul Atkins said on X (formerly Twitter) on the 19th (local time) that "the SEC’s interpretation of cryptoassets (cryptocurrencies) is only the beginning," adding that it "will serve as a bridge while Congress pushes to pass the market structure bill (the Clarity Act)."

-He stressed that “rules must be clear enough to guide markets, flexible enough to embrace innovation, and strong enough to protect investors.”
+He stressed that "rules must be clear enough to guide markets, flexible enough to accommodate innovation, and strong enough to protect investors."

-He also added that “the SEC is moving away from past practices” and that it “is providing clear standards on what is and is not a security.”
+He also added that "the SEC is moving away from past practices" and that it "is laying out clear standards on what is and is not a security."

-The remarks are seen as further clarifying the SEC’s role and direction as a regulatory framework for digital assets is established.
+The remarks are seen as making the SEC’s role and direction in establishing a regulatory framework for cryptoassets more explicit.

 Photo=Shutterstock